 Fracturing Effects of Collision Forces on Your Collarbone

-According to the crash injury research performed by the National Highway Traffic Safety Administration, 8.3 percent of all car crash injuries result in bruised, battered, and broken clavicles.
+According to the accident injury research performed by the National Highway Traffic Safety Administration, 8.3 percent of all car crash injuries result in bruised, battered, and broken clavicles.
 This means that every year, nearly three-million people suffer from a painful and debilitating break as a result of car impact forces.

 Since the clavicle is relatively long, and is the only bone of its length that lies horizontally, it has multiple areas in which an impact fracture can occur.
 These areas include:

-- Outer-third fractures.
 These fractures occur near the tip of the shoulder, and are generally caused by a direct impact that transmits splintering force to the side or top of the shoulder.
 They account for 15 percent of collision breaks.

-- Middle fractures.
 These fractures account for nearly 80 percent of clavicle breaks, and occur when direct force is applied to the middle of the bone.
 Middle fractures are generally accompanied by swelling, bruising, and restraint marks from seat belt shoulder straps.

-- Inner-third fractures.
 These types of fractures, represent five percent of breaks and occur when direct force is applied to the middle of the chest.
 Almost 100 percent of these types of fractures occur as a result of the steering wheel forcefully pressing against the chest during a collision.

 Shouldering the Consequences